wethod/learning-center-source/content/budget/index.md

 {{< img-center src="/uploads/2017/08/28/budget-giftop.gif">}}

-Basically, this is the place where you try define (for a project):
+Basically, this is the place where you define (for a project):

 * How many people you need;
 * Which experience levels you need;